The Core: Misunderstood or Misinformed?

 -Foundation of movement

-Your core also acts as an anti-movement system which prevents extension, flexion and anti-rotation.
-If you train your core efficiently and properly – DEEP BREATHES, hold those contractions, speed up those movements – , you will build out the most efficient core.
+Your core also acts as an anti-movement system that prevents extension, flexion, and anti-rotation.
+If you train your core efficiently and properly – DEEP BREATHES, hold those contractions, speed up those movements -, you will build out the most efficient core.

 Why Is This Important??
 People tend to go hard with the typical ab routine, crunch after crunch.
 The hard truth: sit ups and basic crunches won’t get you far.
 Along with conventional training, people are wasting time emphasizing on fast movements and as many reps as possible.